-The local Golf Club was the first club formed in Yorkshire and is one of the few links courses in the country.
+The local Golf Club was the first club formed in Yorkshire, and is one of the few links courses in the country.
 It is still going strong, having had a new building built off Majuba Road.

 There is also a Rugby Club at Mackinlay Park, Green Lane and a Cricket Club between Kirkleatham Street and Coatham Road.

 From Saltburn to Redcar, and onto the South Gare the sands stretch for 8 miles, although some has disappeared over the years through nature.
 Some of the sand disappearance slowly over the years has slowly exposed more rocks but it adds to the character of the view.
-A great effort has been made to keep the sand at the Marske end of Redcar by the installation of groins, which have been very effective and the sand is steadily covering them.
+A great effort has been made to keep the sand at the Marske end of Redcar by the installation of groins.
+These have been very effective and the sand is steadily covering them.

-The Town Clock remains a focal point in the town centre, which was built for the coronation of King Edward V11 but due to insufficient money it became the King Edward V11 Memorial Clock when the King died.
+The Town Clock remains a focal point in the town centre, which was built for the coronation of King Edward VII, but due to insufficient money it became the King Edward VII Memorial Clock when the King died.
 This was known as a ‘White Elephant’ at the time.
 Again during the late 1990’s our town clock seemed to be suffering from lack on maintenance.
 Following a great response from the residents, local groups, and the council our town clock is now refurbished with the clock, and toll mechanism repaired, and is now working lit up inside, with floodlighting on the outer.

 In winter the mudflat’s of Bran sand, the beaches of Coatham Sands and the wetlands of Coatham Marsh, opposite Warrenby, are sanctuary for thousands of birds and are designated as a Site of Special Scientific Interest and a Special Protection Area.
 In addition the sand dunes and marshes are home to many rare plants and insects.